nmshd/documentation/_docs_integrate/data-model-overview.md

 ## AttributeQueries

 One of the main features of enmeshed is sharing Attributes.
 For this, an Identity either proactively sends its Attributes to a peer.
 Or, if let's say a company wants to know the birth date of its customer, it can ask for it.
-Depending on the exact use case, the latter can be achieved with one of a bunch of RequestItems, like for example a [`ReadAttributeRequestItem`](#readattributerequestitem), or a [`CreateAttributeListenerRequestItem`](#createattributerequestitem).
+Depending on the exact use case, the latter can be achieved with one of a bunch of RequestItems, like for example a [`ReadAttributeRequestItem`](#readattributerequestitem), or a [`CreateAttributeRequestItem`](#createattributerequestitem).
 All of them have in common that they define a `query` property, which contains either an [`IdentityAttributeQuery`](#identityattributequery) or a [`RelationshipAttributeQuery`](#relationshipattributequery).

 ### IdentityAttributeQuery